 One cannot live by art alone – not even in the great cities of Italy, where unparalleled art, design and fashion abound.
 So, for every museum, every masterful sculpture, every bustling market and elegant boutique, every candlelit church that a traveler admires, he should indulge in a meal that reflects the region's culinary traditions – tastes born of the rich abundance of the Mediterranean, its seaside, its countryside, its verdant hills and golden fields.
 It is a cuisine that is simple, frugal, hearty, rustic, refined.

 I have created a website, Menus and Memories, dedicated to my impressions of a sampling of restaurants, by no means complete, of where to dine while traveling through Italy.
-The links below will take you to posts on my blog Artful Rooms with a View, where I share both my hotel and restaurant posts.
+You can also visit my blog, Artful Rooms with a View, where I share both my hotel and restaurant posts.

 Restaurants in Italy

 All images and reviews copyright 2018 by Ginda Simpson